Mike Barrett (footballer)

-Michael John Barrett (12 September 1959 – 14 August 1984) was an English professional footballer who played for Bristol Rovers from 1979 until his death in 1984.
+Michael John Barrett (12 September 1959 – 14 August 1984) was an English professional footballer who played as a winger for Bristol Rovers from 1979 until his death in 1984.

 Early life

 Barrett was born in Bristol and was a pupil at St Bede's Catholic College until 1978.
 After leaving school he had a trial with Bristol City, but was not offered a professional contract, leading him to play non-League football in Bristol for Shirehampton Sports.